 Equity risk arises from the level or volatility of market prices for equities.
-The Company is exposed to equity risk from investment funds and the risk decreased due to decreased equity exposure as a result of less equity funds in the portfolio compared to year end 2020.
+The Company does not have a strong appetite for this risk and is exposed to equity risk from investment funds.
+The risk slightly decreased due to decreased equity exposure as a result of less equity funds in the portfolio compared to year end 2021.